EdgeFirstAI/documentation/docs/datasets/tutorials/annotations.md

 #### Changing Object label of a 2D Box

 1. Click on the label mode in 2D editing panel(shown in red box).
-2. Select the label ine the left panel (shown in red box).
+2. Select the label in the left panel (shown in red box).
 3. Click on any annotation box to change its label.

 ![alt text](../assets/manual_ann_3.png){: style="height:300px;align=center; "}